leap71/leap71.github.io/coding-for-engineers/README.md

 Boy, yes we do.

-It is exactly because of the fuzzyness of natural language that we need a way to rigorously encode logic.
+It is exactly because of the fuzziness of natural language that we need a way to rigorously encode logic.
 Just like you wouldn't try to describe physical formulas with Shakespearean language, you should not attempt to encode logic into an LLM.
 I spend a lot of time on this, because at LEAP 71 we want to eventually build a natural language interface to Computational Engineering.
 But natural language only works on a very fuzzy level, you need verifiable scientific code as the basis.

-So, yes, you should learn how to code.
+So yes, you should learn how to code.

 Not only is it an important skill to have, it teaches you a way of thinking, computational reasoning, that will help you navigate our world in a structured way.
 I stopped coding in 2005, after IRIDAS, one of my startups, took off, and I had to focus on running the company.
 But being a coder made me a better CEO.

 These days I am back to spending most of my days coding — and I enjoy it massively.
-It's one of the most engaging tasks I have ever done.
+It is one of the most engaging tasks I have ever done.
 In my 20s I coded for dozens of hours at a time, because I was [in a flow state](https://en.wikipedia.org/wiki/Mihaly_Csikszentmihalyi).
 In a world that is full of distractions, it's an amazing experience.

 Writers will know this too.
 Writing and coding are some of the things you can do, that let you forget time and just create.